-The Ferrari 812 Superfast ushers in a new era in Ferrari 12-cylinder history, in doing so building on the invaluable legacies of the F12 Berlinetta and F12 tdf.
+The Ferrari 812 Superfast ushers in a new era in Ferrari 12-cylinder history, in doing so building on the invaluable legacies of the F12 Berlinetta and F12 TDF.

-It is aimed at clients demanding the most powerful and exclusive Ferrari in the range: an uncompromising sports car that will deliver exhilarating driving both on road and track yet also be comfortable enough to allow its owners to enjoy it as an all-round experience.
+It is aimed at clients demanding the most powerful and exclusive Ferrari in the range: an uncompromising sports car that will deliver exhilarating driving both on-road and track yet also be comfortable enough to allow its owners to enjoy it as an all-round experience.

-Powered by a new 6.5-litre V12 engine that unleashes 800 cv, the 812 Superfast is the new benchmark in the mid-front-engined sports car segment, achieving maximum power output at 8,500 rpm, which translates to a specific power output of 123 cv/l.
+Powered by a new 6.5-liter V12 engine that unleashes 800 cv, the 812 Superfast is the new benchmark in the mid-front-engined sports car segment, achieving maximum power output at 8,500 rpm, which translates to a specific power output of 123 cv/l.
 Figures that no other front-engined production car has ever even come near to delivering and which ensure the kind of thrilling top-end performance that is the exclusive characteristic of Ferrari’s noble V12 heritage.
 The engine’s power is underscored by a full, rich exhaust sound that exploits the acoustic clout delivered by its increased displacement.
 Maximum torque is 718 Nm @ 7,000 rpm, a significant 80% of which is already available at 3,500 rpm, improving both driveability and pick-up even at low revs.
 These performance levels were achieved in part by adopting a 350 bar direct injection system for the very first time on a high-performance engine and pairing it with variable geometry intake tracts conceptually derived from those of naturally-aspirated F1 engines.
 The 812 Superfast’s dual-clutch transmission has specific gear ratios which, combined with shorter up and down-shifting times between gears, sharpen throttle response still further.

-The 812 Superfast is equipped with leading-edge control systems and components, resulting in unparalleled handling and roadholding.
+The 812 Superfast is equipped with leading-edge control systems and components, resulting in unparalleled handling and road holding.
 It’s the first Ferrari to sport EPS (Electric Power Steering) which, in accordance with Ferrari’s uncompromising engineering approach, is used to fully exploit the potential of the car’s performance and, through the complete integration with all the electronic vehicle dynamics controls - including the latest 5.0 version of Ferrari’s patented Side Slip Control (SSC) - make its powerful performance easier to handle and even more thrilling to exploit.
 The vehicle controls also feature, for the first time, the Virtual Short Wheelbase 2.0 system (PCV) which, following the experience gained with the F12tdf, features a further evolution of the software that improves the nimbleness of the handling and reduces the vehicle response times even further.

 Styling and aerodynamics

-As with all Ferraris, style and aerodynamic function are seamlessly integrated to produce innovative solutions and forms.
+As with all Ferraris, style and aerodynamic functions are seamlessly integrated to produce innovative solutions and forms.
 Two examples are the multi-functional frontal section, which incorporates a cluster of aerodynamic solutions including active flaps at the front of the underbody, and the rear flank which features an unprecedented aerodynamic by-pass to increase downforce.
-The car is being launched in a special new colour, Rosso Settanta, which marks the company’s 70th anniversary.
+The car is being launched in a special new color, Rosso Settanta, which marks the company’s 70th anniversary.

-The interior of the 812 Superfast has been revisited in line with the more extreme exterior whilst maintaining unaltered the exceptional on-board comfort and space that Ferrari’s front-engined V12 berlinettas have always offered.
+The interior of the 812 Superfast has been revisited in line with the more extreme exterior whilst maintaining unaltered the exceptional on-board comfort and space that Ferrari’s front-engined V12 Berlinetta's has always offered.
 The cabin has been given a sportier, more radical look with the main elements seeming to float, creating an effect of both thoroughbred racing eagerness and lean elegance.
 The horizontal dash loops stylishly around the central air vents for a sophisticated, sculptural look.
-New, more sporty and ergonomic seats feature alongside the new HMI, including new steering wheel and instrument clusters and the latest infotainment and air-conditioning units.
+New, more sporty and ergonomic seats feature alongside the new HMI, including the new steering wheel and instrument clusters and the latest infotainment and air-conditioning units.